nayuki/CSC258-computer-debugger/Readme.txt

 Developer features:
  * Clean code, easily modifiable and extensible
+ * Code guards against null pointers, out-of-bounds, illegal input parameters, and other misuses of the API in a fail-fast way
  * Some functionality is covered by JUnit tests
  * Compilation is separated from linking